 At this point, unfortunately, it's difficult to know which of those are from trustworthy makers who are willing to use only quality components for their mixtures, without any toxic additives or other cost-cutting measures that weaken the result.

-If you buy from us, you can expect your epoxy finish to be free of toxic materials, including VOCs (volatile organic compounds), a common concern.
+If you buy from us, you can expect your epoxy finish to be free of toxic materials, including VOCs (volatile organic compounds), which is a common concern.

-Want help planning?
 Have questions?
+Want advice?
 Contact us!